CVE-2026-33170: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in rails activesupport

 Technical Analysis

-This vulnerability, identified as CVE-2026-33170, affects the ActiveSupport component of the Ruby on Rails framework, which provides core extensions and support libraries.
-The issue lies in the SafeBuffer class, which is designed to handle HTML-safe strings to prevent cross-site scripting (XSS) by marking strings as safe or unsafe for HTML rendering.
-Prior to the patched versions (8.1.2.1, 8.0.4.1, and 7.2.3.1), when a SafeBuffer instance is mutated in place using methods like gsub! and then formatted with the % operator using untrusted input, the internal @html_unsafe flag is not correctly propagated to the new buffer.
-Consequently, the resulting string incorrectly reports html_safe? as true, causing ERB templates to skip auto-escaping.
-This flaw allows attackers to inject malicious scripts into web pages, leading to XSS attacks.
-The vulnerability does not require authentication but does require user interaction (e.g., a victim visiting a crafted URL or submitting malicious input).
-The flaw is rooted in improper neutralization of input during web page generation, classified under CWE-79.
-Although no known exploits are currently reported in the wild, the risk remains significant due to the widespread use of Rails in web applications.
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required, user interaction required, and low impact on integrity, with no impact on confidentiality or availability.
-The patch fixes the propagation of the @html_unsafe flag to ensure that mutated SafeBuffer instances are correctly marked unsafe when appropriate, restoring proper auto-escaping behavior.
+This vulnerability, tracked as CVE-2026-33170, affects the ActiveSupport component of the Ruby on Rails framework, specifically the SafeBuffer class used for handling HTML-safe strings.
+SafeBuffer is designed to prevent cross-site scripting by marking strings as html_safe or unsafe, controlling whether ERB templates auto-escape content.
+Prior to the patched versions (8.1.2.1, 8.0.4.1, 7.2.3.1), the SafeBuffer#% method fails to propagate the @html_unsafe flag when the buffer is mutated in place (e.g., via destructive methods like gsub!) and then formatted with the % operator using untrusted input.
+This results in the output being incorrectly flagged as html_safe, causing ERB to skip escaping.
+Consequently, malicious input can be injected into web pages, leading to reflected or stored XSS attacks.
+The vulnerability does not require authentication but does require user interaction, such as visiting a crafted URL or submitting malicious input.
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required, user interaction needed, and limited impact on confidentiality and integrity, with no impact on availability.
+No known exploits are currently reported in the wild.
+The issue is fixed by ensuring the @html_unsafe flag is correctly propagated in the SafeBuffer#% method in the patched versions.

 Potential Impact